xamarin/docs-archive/Recipes/ios/general/storyboard/storyboard_a_tableview/README.md

 -  Create a segue from the Master View Controller to the View Controller that was just added.
 To create the segue, Control+drag from the Detail cell to the newly added UITableViewController.
 Choose the option Push under Segue Selection

 -  Select the new segue you created and give it an identifier to reference this segue in code.
-Click on the segue and enter “TaskSegue” for the Identifier in the  <span class="UIItem">Properties Pad</span> , like this:
+Click on the segue and enter “TaskSegue” for the Identifier in the  **Properties Pad** , like this: